breakthegreat/CS301-PROJECT/README.md

 <h2>Using docker:</h2>
 Pre-requisites:

-- Have docker installed on your local machine
+- Have docker installed on your local machine.
+- You might need to be connected to your account to pull the image.

 Instruction:
 - Open a terminal
-- Run this command : docker run -it -p 8888:8888 breakthegreat/project301
+- Run this command : `docker run -it -p 8888:8888 breakthegreat/project301`
 - Copy the the link provided by jupyter notebook in your browser (use the one that starts with 127.0.0.1)
-- Run the "shapinterpretation.ipynb" file.
+- Run the "shapinterpretation.ipynb" file

 <h2>Not Using Docker:</h2>